 The Remuneration Committee ("RC") was established on 19 October 2004.
 The objective of this RC is to recommend to the Board the remuneration of Executive Directors in all its forms.
 To this end, the RC adopts the principles recommended by the 2012 Code, whereby, the Executive Directors' remuneration is designed to link rewards to the Group's performance whilst the remuneration of the Non-Executive Directors is determined in accordance with their experience and the level of responsibilities assumed.

-The members of the RC, comprising a majority of Non-Executive Directors, are as follows:
+The members of the NC, comprising exclusively of Non-Executive Directors, a majority of whom must be independent, are as follows:-